mzhzobayerhasan/DSP-01-Final-Project/README.md

-# DSP-01-Final-Project
 # Energy Consumption and Traffic Density Prediction

-This project is a Streamlit-based web application that predicts Energy Consumption and Traffic Density based on various input features such as vehicle type, weather, economic condition, and more.
-The model uses Random Forest Regression to make predictions, with preprocessing steps to handle numerical and categorical features.
+This project implements a machine learning model for predicting **Energy Consumption** and **Traffic Density** based on multiple input features such as vehicle type, weather, economic condition, and more.
+The model uses **Random Forest Regression** and is designed for various industrial or transportation-related applications where such predictions are essential for optimizing resources, planning, and decision-making.

-Features
+## Features

-Energy Consumption Prediction: Predicts energy consumption based on factors like vehicle type, speed, weather, and more.
+- **Energy Consumption Prediction**: Predicts the energy consumption based on factors like vehicle type, speed, weather, and economic condition.
-Traffic Density Prediction: Predicts traffic density using similar features, helping to understand congestion patterns.
+- **Traffic Density Prediction**: Predicts traffic density (congestion) using input factors such as vehicle type, weather, and time of day.

-Requirements
+## Requirements
-To run this project, make sure you have the following libraries installed:

-streamlit
-pandas
-numpy
-scikit-learn

-Dataset
-The application uses the following columns from the dataset:

-City
-Vehicle Type
-Weather
-Economic Condition
-Day Of Week
-Hour Of Day
-Speed
-Is Peak Hour
-Random Event Occurred
-Energy Consumption (target variable)
-Traffic Density (target variable)

-Future Work
-Improve model performance by exploring other regression models (e.g., Gradient Boosting, XGBoost).
-Include more feature engineering for better prediction accuracy.
-Visualize the results for better insights.
+The following Python libraries are required to run this project:

+- `pandas`
+- `numpy`
+- `scikit-learn`